 Why do we put ourselves in a state of continual agitation with the ache of longing while not being clear what it is that we long for?
 My thought is that what we long for is possibly the intimacy of possession, while also wishing for a little psychological distance that gives us breathing space to explore at leisure the incredible mystery of another’s mind.
 You just cannot ever say, ‘There!
 I know all that is in there.’
 And because you can never fathom it, you want to possess it and know it.
 It’s adventure!
 For a romantic, love goes much beyond outward actions; there is always an element of being blissfully immersed in some way.
 There is a striving to merge and unite, while yet trying to safeguard the individual identity.
 The romantic will see neither contradiction, nor dilemma in achieving that!
 You just dissolve and yet exist, like the salt water of the ocean: you are the flavour that cannot be seen; only felt, but you are integral to defining the nature of the whole.

 I find it rather wonderful to ponder on the fact that it is human nature to want to be elevated to a higher plane of consciousness; to strive towards we often know not what: maybe something divine; like the essence of what the Sufis captured so well.
-Love, that touches all humans in some way, gives us the means to rise higher.
+Love touches all humans in some way and gives us the means to rise higher.
 We do not ‘become’ divine when we love, we simply find and unlock the divinity in ourselves that is already existent.

 Through all of the contradictory feelings that we experience, love brings us to a state of exaltation.
 It is an interesting thought that loving someone is a matter of self-interest: it is a journey of self-discovery.
 It is amusing that love challenges the sense of order and structure that define the intellect, and laughs in its face reveling in the entropy of emotions it causes.

 Perhaps this is the difference between rationalists and romantics: Romantics recognise the need for love and actively seek, find and revel in the experience of loving.
+They are willing to open themselves up to unimaginable pain, but will always let their love be known to the one that triggers the riot of emotion in them.
+It is about honesty.
+There is no other way to be when love is pure.
 On the other hand, rationalists probably need to put it all in context, in neat little packets of reason and logic before they decide whether to let themselves experience it depending on whether or not it will impinge on or disturb their routine lives.
+They weigh whether there is a ‘future’ in it, whether it is ‘practical’, whether there is proximity.
+Too many conditions!
+Ask a romantic about those things and you will hear, ‘Huh?
+Those are not even considerations!’

 The question remains: heart over intellect or the other way round?
 There is no right or wrong.
 It is about how we process our own unique realities.